 U.S. forces, consequently, had to balance a strong desire to do their utmost to help Japan, one of America's most important allies, with an awareness that JSDF had to play the lead role in the response.
 As much as certain units wanted to lean forward in their response, the U.S. armed forces could only act after formal requests for assistance had been received from the Japanese government.
 For the most part, American commanders had to play a subordinate role to their JSDF counterparts in the response.
-Throughout the operation, they had to be mindful not to overshadow the role of JSDF-an often tricky balancing act given the sheer mass of U.S. forces in the region.
-At the time of the earthquake, DoD had over 47,000 uniformed personnel stationed at or near 23 military facilities in Japan.
-Navy and Marine forces available on 11 March included a CSG, an ARG, elements of a Marine expeditionary brigade (based in Okinawa), a sizable force of auxiliary ships, and numerous aircraft from all the services.

-One of the first U.S. units to arrive on the scene was the Ronald Reagan CSG, which arrived off the east coast of Japan on 12 March and employed its air wing to search for survivors and deliver supplies to hard-hit areas in Miyagi Prefecture.
-The next major unit to arrive on scene was the Essex ARG, which arrived off the east coast of Japan on 18 March.
-Other U.S. military units deployed to Northern Honshu included airlift (from the Air Force, Air National Guard, Air Force Reserve, and Marine Corps) and additional rotary-wing aircraft capacity from the Air Force and two Atsugi-based Navy helicopter squadrons (HS-14 and HSL-51).
+Throughout the operation, they had to be mindful not to overshadow the role of JSDF-an often tricky balancing act given the sheer mass of U.S. forces in the region.13 At the time of the earth-quake, DoD had over 47,000 uniformed personnel stationed at or near 23 military facilities in Japan.
+Navy and Marine forces available on 11 March included a CSG, an ARG, elements of a Marine expeditionary brigade (based in Okinawa), a sizable force of auxiliary ships, and numerous aircraft from all the services.14 survivors and deliver supplies to hard-hit areas in Miyagi Prefecture.
+The next major unit to arrive on scene was the Essex ARG, which arrived off the east coast of Japan on 18 March.15 Other U.S. military units deployed to Northern Honshu included airlift (from the Air Force, Air National Guard, Air Force Reserve, and Marine Corps) and additional rotary-wing aircraft capacity from the Air Force and two Atsugi-based Navy helicopter squadrons (HS-14 and HSL-51).
 MSC dry cargo and ammunition ships (T-AKEs) ships transported much of the relief supplies airlifted to survivors by U.S. helicopters and medium transport aircraft.
-MSC fast combat support ships (T-AOEs) replenished CSG and ARG ships on station and provided them with HADR supplies.
-At Operation Tomodachi's peak, the U.S. had 24 naval ships, 189 aircraft, and approximately 24,000 personnel supporting the disaster relief efforts.
+MSC fast combat support ships (T-AOEs) replenished CSG and ARG ships on station and provided them with HADR supplies.16 At Operation Tomodachi's peak, the U.S. had 24 naval ships, 189 aircraft, and approximately 24,000 personnel supporting the disaster relief efforts.17